 So I'm sorry if you think singlehood or men-men-men-men

-the deciding factors on your individuality or lack of, but you are giving "sexists" way
+the deciding factors on your individuality, but you are giving "sexists" way

 too much power by thinking like this, the same thing PoC in America still do

 being told he's not "a strong 'black' man,"

 because he dresses a particular way and pursues a certain avenue, or that your "African-American movement" points are taken away the moment you marry "The Slave Master."

 I'm so tired of it, I can't. *downs coffee*

 Told the woman I work with that (in a nicer way), but she just blew the hell up.